CodeWindProgram/Group-6/README.md

 Lead the documentation work and with the help of my other group member made a document which is upload up there .

 Sneha-Singh09 - sneharksingh@gmail.com
-Selected a database for our test platform after discussing with other group members
-Installed PostgreSQL on my system
+Selected a database for our test platform after discussing with other group members Installed PostgreSQL on my system
 Finalized the Design of the database for the test platform with group members.

-vj9206411- vj9206411@gmail.com
+vj9206411 - vj9206411@gmail.com
+Installed PostgreSQL on my system.
+Finalized the database design with the group members for further execution.
+Updating the created database like adding some tables and their attribute.
+Perform test cases on database tables using SQL query.

 meghnamalviya - megmalviya12@gmail.com